 The defaultFieldValues sets the default value of the fields, i.e. the value the field takes unless specified otherwise in the regions sub-dictionary.
 That sub-dictionary contains a list of subdictionaries containing fieldValues that override the defaults in a specified region.
 The region is expressed in terms of a topoSetSource that creates a set of points, cells or faces based on some topological constraint.
 Here, boxToCell creates a bounding box within a vector minimum and maximum to define the set of cells of the water region.
 The phase fraction is defined as 1 in this region.

 The setFields utility reads fields from file and, after re-calculating those fields, will write them back to file.
 Because the files are then overridden, it is recommended that a backup is made before setFields is executed.
-In the damBreak tutorial, the alpha.water field is initially stored as a backup only, named alpha.water.org.
-Before running setFields, the user first needs to copy alpha.water.org to alpha.water, e.g. by typing:
+In the damBreak tutorial, the alpha.water field is initially stored as a backup named alpha.water.orig.
+Before running setFields, the user first needs to copy alpha.water.orig to alpha.water, e.g. by typing:

-The user should then execute setFields as any other utility is executed.
-Using paraFoam, check that the initial alpha.water field corresponds to the desired distribution as in Figure 2.21.
+Using paraFoam, check that the initial alpha.water field corresponds to the desired distribution as in Figure 2.22.

 Let us examine the transportProperties file in the constant directory.
-The dictionary contains the material properties for each fluid, separated into two dictionaries water and air.
+The dictionary first contains the names of each fluid phase in the phases list, here water and air.
+The material properties for each fluid are then separated into two dictionaries water and air.
 The transport model for each phase is selected by the transportModel keyword.
 The user should select Newtonian in which case the kinematic viscosity is single valued and specified under the keyword nu.
-The viscosity parameters for the other models, e.g. CrossPowerLaw, are specified within subdictionaries with the generic name <model>Coeffs, i.e. CrossPowerLawCoeffs in this example.
+The viscosity parameters for other models, e.g. CrossPowerLaw, would otherwise be specified as described in section 7.3.
 The density is specified under the keyword rho.

-The surface tension between the two phases is specified under the keyword sigma.
+The surface tension between the two phases is specified by the keyword sigma.
 The values used in this tutorial are listed in Table 2.3.